About Blue Sky Aviation Association

-An FBO typically bases the rental rates on the Hobbs meter time.
+An FBO typically bases the rental rates on the Hobbs meter.
 Whether you spend it at cruise altitude or sitting on the taxiway waiting for takeoff, the Hobbs meter keeps adding up the minutes.
-Blue Sky uses tach time instead of Hobbs time.
-This can dramatically reduce the cost of flying, especially when doing pattern work or in the practice area.
-For example, during an EAA Young Eagles Rally in the past, a Blue Sky member carried 36 aspiring young pilots for short fifteen minute flights.
-At the end of the day, the Hobbs meter indicated 4.3 hours flown, the tach showed 2.8 hours, a 35% savings in flying costs.
-An FBO can’t make a living when an aircraft is sitting on the ground, either on the ramp or at some cross-country destination.
-In order to make a profit many FBO’s require that a pilot who takes their aircraft overnight or a weekend guarantee them the equivalent of 4-5 hours per day of flying time.
+Blue Sky uses tach time, which can dramatically reduce the cost of flying, especially when doing pattern work or in the practice area.
+An FBO can’t make a profit when an aircraft is sitting on the ground, either on the ramp or at some cross-country destination.
+In order to make a profit many FBO’s require that a pilot who takes their aircraft on a weekend or overnight pay a minimum of 4-5 hours per day of flying time.
 That can make a weekend flight to Martha’s Vineyard cost-prohibitive.
 If you were a Blue Sky member you would reserve the plane for the period you plan to be away, enjoy your trip, and pay for only those hours flown.
 When you rent, it is wise (and sometimes mandatory) to buy renter’s insurance.
 Blue Sky covers the insurance requirements of our members.

 The Club Scene

 Lastly, as a Blue Sky member, you share in the ownership of the aircraft.
 You are part of the decision process regarding enhancements, such as new avionics or new aircraft.
 You share the camaraderie of a group of people with the same interests, concerns and love of flying.
-Need a safety pilot to practice IFR procedures, call a club member.
-Want someone to fly with you for a $100+ Hamburger, call a club member.
+Need a safety pilot to practice IFR procedures?
+Call a fellow club member.
+Want someone to fly with you for a $100+ Hamburger?
+Call a club member.
 Join other club members at our semi-annual wash and wax sessions.
 Bring your significant other to our annual dinner.
 During the summer, enjoy the cookouts before our monthly meetings.